-Do not enter motor vehicle title, realty transfer tax fees or transfer fees as other taxes.
+NOTE: Do not enter motor vehicle title, realty transfer tax fees or transfer fees as other taxes.
 They do not qualify.

-43 Itemized Deductions From Schedule A
+Itemized Deductions From Schedule A

-Enter on Line 43 the total amount of itemized deductions as shown on Federal Schedule A. This amount may not exceed the total itemized deductions you are permitted to deduct on your Federal return.
+Enter the total amount of itemized deductions shown on Delaware Schedule A. All federal limitations apply to the calculation of Delaware itemized deductions.
+See Instructions on page 12.